LiLTAP/MechatronicMadness/Projects/Tools/LaTeX renderer/README.md

 # LaTeX renderer

-A handy tool to pre-render LaTeX-formatting into an SVG for it to be embedded in a Github .md-file
+A handy tool to pre-render LaTeX-formatting into an SVG for it to be embedded in a Github .md file.

 https://www.codecogs.com/latex/eqneditor.php